Unit 2 | Critiquing and Designing Digital Learning Resources

 Consider how you might be able to apply one or more of these technology evaluation frameworks to narrow down your resource design ideas.
 Select one or more frameworks and add to your drawing or concept map created in Activity 1 (related to learning theory and instructional design frameworks above).
 Share your diagram in the Unit 2 Activities Discussion Forum and provide feedback on postings from your peers.

-While the majority of the content and activities for this course were pre-designed, before you began the course as an element of quality assurance, one element was left as a task of co-creation for you in partnership with a team – creating a rubric to be used to evaluate Assignment 3.
-The purpose of this activity is to provide you with a collaborative task to practice teamwork and a voice in the criteria that will be used for some of the assessment in the course.
-Hopefully part of your learning will be relevant for how you design your digital learning resource.
-You may consider including a learner-created option or component as a means of empowerment and engagement.
+While the majority of the content and activities for this course were pre-designed, before you began the course as an element of quality assurance, one element was left as a task of co-creation for you in partnership with a team – creating an effective rubric to evaluate the quality of a digital learning resource (or course).
+The purpose of this assignment is to provide you with a relevant, collaborative task to practice teamwork and, hopefully you can connect your exploration and discussion with your team to ideas about quality in the creation of your digital learning resource.

 Bovill (2019) contends that there is great value in what she describes as “whole-class co-creation” activities, versus select group co-creation (often students that are already excelling in their comprehension and assessment in the course).
 Take the time for a deep read of this article and include some of the findings and discussion in your Assignment 2 written summary (if you and your team agree they have value).